Warnings Signs in Depth

-Does he/she always seem to be involved in fights?
+Do they always seem to be involved in fights?

-Is he/she always planning how to get back at someone else?
+Are they always planning how to get back at someone else?
 Is your partner always in a bad mood?

 Asking these kinds of questions about your relationship can help you determine if you are indeed in an abusive relationship.
 A partner who will bully another can easily turn that anger toward you.
 You may also be in danger if you try to step in to solve the conflict between your partner and another person.
 Your partner may consider your intervention as "siding" with the other person.

 You may wish to review these related early warning signs articles that can help you assess your relationship : Threatens You, Violent Behavior.
 Please consider reading all of our Early Warning Signs articles if you believe that you (or someone you know) may be in an abusive relationship.
 Knowledge is power.

 As all the other signs we've highlighted build on one another they add up to this final early warning sign.
 Anger, frustration, sadness, and jealousy are all normal emotions.
 How a person reacts to these emotions is important in determining if they are out of control.
 Most of us know how to calm ourselves down if we become angry or frustrated without resorting to violence.
 We may yell or stomp around, but we don't hit someone or try to injure someone by throwing things.
 We may walk away from the situation or change the conversation to help diffuse the emotions.
 A person who cannot control their emotions, especially emotions that arise from anger, jealousy or fear, may lash out in response.
 If you are dating someone who reacts negatively to even the slightest emotional upset you become the target for your partner's anger even if you aren't involved.